PaulFrankling/proper_clobber/TESTING.md

 * If a search query doesn't match a product on the site, the user is informed that '0 Products found for "*Query*". &check;
 * If nothing is inputted, the user receives a toast advising they haven't 'entered any search criteria!'. &check;

+> The link to the Profile page on mobile was missed until it was fixed in the testing process. &check;

 #### Footer

 * All social media links take the user to the correct page and correctly open a new tab for the user to view them on. &check;